thanhnamit/ntn-blog/content/post/2021-01-15-opentelemetry-observability-part1.markdown

 }
 ```

-An inceptor on server side
+An inceptor on the server-side

 ```go
 s := grpc.NewServer(